-In the light of discussions in Part 2.3.1, Klein-Rubin utility function implies the relationship between subjective and objective commodity quantities.
-In other words, the essential of utility maximization, for example in LES and ELES, is the maximization of subjective commodity quantities.
-Therefore, "utility" should be operationally defined as "subjective quantity of commodity or evaluation"-a measurable object and an applicable theoretical concept.
-It will enable us to positively test the utility maximization hypothesis in a framework of theoretical cardinal utility maximization and empirical econometric model.
+In the light of discussions in Part 1.3.1, the Klein-Rubin utility function implies the relationship between subjective and objective commodity quantities.
+In other words, the essence of utility maximization, for example in LES and ELES, is the maximization of subjective commodity quantities.
+Therefore, "utility" should be operationally defined as "the subjective quantity of commodity or evaluation"-a measurable object and an applicable theoretical concept.
+It will enable us to relate the utility measure to the utility maximization, and further, to test the utility maximization hypothesis in a framework of theoretical cardinal utility maximization and empirical econometric model.
+It is one of evident differences of this paper from other experimental studies on utility measurements.
+That is, the experimental analyses finished in this paper can logically incorporate with the analytical system of utility theory.
+Other experimental utility studies have never exhibited such a character.

-4.3 An experimental procedure for testing utility maximization replaceable by the ordinal utility maximization (e.g. Hicks, 1939), which seems measurable at a first glance.
+3.3 An experimental procedure for testing utility maximization

+The cardinal utility maximization has been proposed for more than one hundred and fifty years (Gossen, 1854).
+Such an important hypothesis had been regarded for a long time as un-testable but replaceable by the ordinal utility maximization (e.g. Hicks, 1939), which seems measurable at a first glance.
 However, any experimental analysis on ordinal utility maximization must rely on the observable indifference curve.
 As seen in early experimental studies, no ideal indifference curves with precise shape had ever been obtained.
-Those experimental studies fell in fact into predicaments in which no ideal theoretical properties were found in objective observations unless the properties were introduced as a prior knowledge in the data arrangements (Thurstone, 1931; Roussears and Hart, 1951) or as a prior reminder to instill into subjects by a training session before they participated in the experiment (MacCrimmon and Toda, 1969).
-Till date, it has been found impossible to test the utility maximization experimentally within the ordinal utility framework.
+In fact, those experimental studies fell into predicaments in which no ideal theoretical properties were found in objective observations unless the properties were introduced as a prior knowledge in the data arrangements (Thurstone, 1931; Roussears and Hart, 1951) or as a prior reminder to instill into subjects by a training session before they participated in the experiment (MacCrimmon and Toda, 1969).
+It has been found impossible to test the utility maximization experimentally within the ordinal utility framework.
 Ordinal utility may be another idle dream for classical economics.
 In this paper, cardinal utility had been revealed testable.
-Combining with the experimental outcome in the single estimate, the interpretation of Klein-Rubin utility function for the logarithmic law implies a possibility of experimentally examining the cardinal utility maximization hypothesis.
+Combining with the experimental outcome in the single estimate, the interpretation of the Klein-Rubin utility function for the logarithmic law implies a possibility of experimentally examining the cardinal utility maximization hypothesis.